ergonode/docs/docs/frontend/cookbook/new_module.md

 - The **development** process is related to the contribution to the [frontend repository][git-dev].
 - The **implementation** process is related to the installation of [skeleton-frontend repository][git-skelet].

-Adding a new module in these two approaches is very similar and the differences will be described.<br>
+Adding a new module in these two approaches is very similar and the differences will be described bellow.<br>

 > The example will be built based on the **implementation process**. <br>
 For example, in the module we will create a new **basic page** with **routing** and a side **menu entry**.

-1. In the project we create a directory of `modules`, of course if it no longer exists.
+1. In the project we create a directory of `modules` - consider as it would not exist.
 2. We create the following directory structure `@cookbook/example`- more information about module naming [here][doc-scope]. <br>
 The `@cookbook` directory is our workspace and the `example` directory is our module where we will add its content.
 3. The next step is to create a file `package.json`, in which we specify the name and version of the module. <br>